dhellmann/pymotw/PyMOTW/urlparse/index.rst

 .. {{{end}}}

 The urlsplit function is an alternative to urlparse.
 It does not split the parameters from the URL.
-This is useful for URLs following RFC 2396, which supports parameters for each segment of the path.
+This is useful for URLs following :rfc:`2396`, which supports parameters for each segment of the path.

 .. include:: urlparse_urlsplit.py